labs13-how-to/frontend/README.md

 # 4️⃣ Testing

-Interal QA, we utilized manual testing as a form of quality control in order to prompt quick reaction times to bug fixes and necessary on the fly adjustments under our strict time constraints.
+Internal QA, we utilized manual testing as a form of quality control in order to prompt quick reaction times to bug fixes and necessary on the fly adjustments under our strict time constraints.

 # 4️⃣ Installation Instructions